PatrickFrankAIU/ReactCheatSheet/README.md

 ### Deploying with Render.com

 Render is only needed if you have server-side code.
-A normal React app can just be hosted on Pages.
+A normal React front-end app can just be hosted on Pages.
 But if you need Render, follow these steps.
 Assuming your Render account is connected to your GitHub account:

 1. Log in to Render.com